• Skip to main content

 She sat there for at least an hour – swinging side to side – lost in her own thoughts.

-It looked like she was being unproductive, wasting time, but I knew there was so much more going on.
+It looked like she was being unproductive, and wasting time, but I knew there was so much more going on.

 After that day in mid-July, I forgot about the list.